rnakato/Churros/docs/content/Spikein.rst

 The output directory contains several new subdirectories:

+- ``dm6/``: Map files mapped to the spike-in genome.
+The directory name depends on the genome build.
+In this case it is ``dm6/``.
+- ``bigWig/Spikein/``: bigWig files that have been spike-in normalized.
+Use these files for downstream analysis.
+- ``pdf_spikein/``: Visualization files that have been spike-in normalized.
+The ``pdf/`` directory contains visualization files with total read normalization as usual.
 - ``spikein_scalingfactor/``: A scaling factor calculated from the number of reads in the spike-in genome.
 Reads are normalized to this value.
-- ``bigWig/Spikein/``: bigWig files that have been spike-in normalized.
-- ``pdf_spikein/``: Visualization files that have been spike-in normalized.
-The ``pdf/`` directory contains visualization files using total read normalization.

 .. note::